Disney's "Oz" prequel scores box office gold

 Disney spent up to $100 million on a marketing campaign that featured the cross-country tour of a bright blue, Oz-themed hot-air balloon, a commercial during the Super Bowl, and movie-related fashions sold on shopping channel HSN.
 [ID:nL1N0BRAKB]

-The expensive gamble paid off as families turned out to see the story of how the famous wizard came to lead the colourful land of Oz.
+The expensive gamble paid off as families turned out to see the story of how the famous wizard came to lead the colorful land of Oz.

 He was mum on reports of a sequel.
 "It's too early to say too much," Hollis said.
 "I'm not really a part of that conversation at this time."